 FRIENDS will continue to work with our volunteers and partner organizations on this issue.
 You can also join with volunteers involved in the Orcas and Lopez NOCOALitions along with San Juan Islanders for Safe Shipping.
 These groups are dedicated to bringing awareness to our community about the impacts of coal and oil export.

 It is through all of our collective efforts that we will defend the Salish Sea and its inhabitants from the threats of oil spills and global climate change.
 We welcome your involvement and support!

 Community members gather at a "No Coal" rally at FRIENDS' annual meeting in September, 2012.

 1. Stand with the Lummi Nation.
-On January 5, The Lummi Nation formally requested that the US Army Corps of Engineers deny a permit to build the Gateway Pacific Coal Terminal because the impacts to tribal fishing cannot be mitigated.
+On January 5,2015 the Lummi Nation formally requested that the US Army Corps of Engineers deny a permit to build the Gateway Pacific Coal Terminal because the impacts to tribal fishing cannot be mitigated.
 Show your support of the Lummi's efforts to keep dirty, dangerous coal exports out of our waters.
 Write your Senators and your Member of Congress today and ask them to support the protection of the Lummi Nation’s treaty rights.